 A more recent option, Zelle, is a bank-to-bank platform.
 Unlike PayPal or Venmo, which rely on the ACH network, a Zelle money transfer between banks that are both in the network uses Zelle’s own system.
 As a result, it is faster than the ACH transfer time.

 Whether you’re sending or receiving money, it’s hard to beat the convenience of ACH transfers.
 It’s faster than mailed payments and cheaper than wire transfers.
-Understanding how ACH transfers work — and your banks’ policies for sending funds — helps you make the most of this service.
+It is important to note that there are certain limitations on ACH transfers.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.